Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

 ## Business Understanding

-- What problem are we trying solve?
-- What are the *relevant metrics*?
-How much do we plan to improve them?
-- What will we deliver?

 As mentioned in the brief introduction above, this project is on the purpose of modeling to predict the winning probabilities for every possible matchup of teams of the 2018 NCAA Women's tournament.
 The NCAA tournament is also well-known as March Madness, not only because it is happening in March, but also because the fast-pace elimination mechanism and the surprising results.
 Therefore, to build a better model and predict the result of the tournament is so interesting, and the prediction of the winning probabilities for every possible matchup become the first and critical part for predicting the NCAA bracket.